danielbodnar/awesome-stars/BY-LANG.md

 - [cjbarber/ToolsOfTheTrade](https://github.com/cjbarber/ToolsOfTheTrade) - Tools of The Trade, from Hacker News.
 - [stevemao/awesome-git-addons](https://github.com/stevemao/awesome-git-addons) - :sunglasses: A curated list of add-ons that extend/enhance the git CLI.
 - [trimstray/test-your-sysadmin-skills](https://github.com/trimstray/test-your-sysadmin-skills) - A collection of Linux Sysadmin Test Questions and Answers.
 Test your knowledge and skills in different fields with these Q/A.
-- [openebs/openebs](https://github.com/openebs/openebs) - Leading Open Source Container Attached Storage, built using Cloud Native Architecture, simplifies running Stateful Applications on Kubernetes.
+- [openebs/openebs](https://github.com/openebs/openebs) - Most popular & widely deployed Open Source Container Native Storage platform for Stateful Persistent Applications on Kubernetes.
 - [hobby-kube/guide](https://github.com/hobby-kube/guide) - Kubernetes clusters for the hobbyist.
 - [webpro/awesome-dotfiles](https://github.com/webpro/awesome-dotfiles) - A curated list of dotfiles resources.
 - [benstew/blockchain-for-software-engineers](https://github.com/benstew/blockchain-for-software-engineers) - A curated list of resources for blockchain engineers